aaron-gh/I38/README.md

 - dex: [optional] Alternative method for auto starting applications.
 - clipster: clipboard manager
 - jq: for getting the current workspace
+- libcanberra: [optional]To play the desktop login sound.
 - libnotify: For sending notifications
 - lxsession: For policykit authentication agent.
 - notification-daemon: To handle notifications